vadili/Capstone-Project/README.md

 Scope:[TechLink's initial scope will focus on essential features like login, logout, and profile creation.
 These core functionalities will allow users to access the platform, create their profiles, and start building their presence.
 As we move beyond the MVP, we'll introduce more advanced features, such as keyword-based searching and real-time announcement.
 Some stretch goals include 1) real-time private chat, and 2) email subscriptions.
 By focusing on these additional features, we aim to enhance the user experience and provide more value to both students and recruiters on the platform.]

-FindMe Matching System Overview

-FindMe utilizes a machine learning algorithm to facilitate personalized and effective connections between students and recruiters.
-By leveraging comprehensive profiles and detailed questionnaires, the platform ensures that each match is tailored to the specific needs and preferences of both parties.
-Here's an in-depth look at how the system operates:

 Product Spec

 User Roles